dougeby/IntuneDocs/InTuneDocs/EndUser/company-portal-frequently-asked-questions.md

 - [Reset your device from the Company Portal website](reset-your-device-cpwebsite.md)

 ## I do not see all of my devices in the Company Portal
-In order to see a device, it must be added to the Company Portal.
-Browse to the Company Portal as directed by your administrator and follow the steps for your device.
+For you to be able to see a device, it must first be added to the Company Portal.
+Go to the Company Portal as directed by your administrator and follow the steps for your device.
 You also won’t see devices that are owned and managed by your company.

 ## If you have questions, contact your IT administrator
 If you need help, contact your IT administrator.
 For their contact information, check the [Company Portal website](http://portal.manage.microsoft.com).